 - Best Hybrid: Combines the results of MRD and DAR filters for migratory species.

-This parameter is unique to the implementation of the Douglas Filter in Movebank.
+duplicate record treatment: This parameter is unique to the implementation of the Douglas Argos Filter in Movebank.
 Occasionally, two Argos location records will have identical timestamps.
-This situation can arise when two satellites pass over an animal at the same time, increasing the chances that the two location estimates could have identical timestamps.
-If this occurs in your dataset, Movebank can treat the records with duplicate timestamps in two ways:
+This can happen when two satellites pass over an animal at the same time, or if you import data from multiple sources with overlapping records to your study.
+Movebank can treat the records with duplicate timestamps in two ways:

 - filter: Flag records with duplicate timestamps as outliers, while retaining one of the records if it meets the filter requirements.
 If both records with duplicate timestamps are identical, the last imported record is retained.
 If both records are not identical, the record with the better LC is retained; if the LC is the same, then the record with the better nb_mes is retained.